TSCMC/TSCMC.github.io/rail-stations/truffledock.md

 TruffleDock station, officially stylized in that exact way, is a station on the vicinity of TruffleResort, mainly serving block A-D of the resort, while also serving TruffleDock.
+It is currently the terminus for both Marin Line and Henrietta Line

 ## Lines